Please explain the sentences

 c) and the third is the impression or the effect of an action.

 This is Agami Karma – the future impressions (seeds) that you are throwing out today.
 These will potentially sprout in the future.
 Therefore, one must be careful today and not give into raaga and dvesha.
 Because this raaga and dvesha of today will lead to seeds of tomorrow.
+As mentioned above, this is the Dvaitam perspective for the Dvaitam path follower.

 Excerpt 3 -A glimpse of this dimension which is beyond the space frees you from karma.